I Can See You (song): Music and lyrics

 "I Can See You" has a duration of four minutes and thirty-three seconds.
 Featuring a midtempo production, it contains distorted guitars with a surf rock guitar riff, which critics described as "choppy" and "edgy".
 Meandering bass and synthesizers also accompany the track.
 The lyrics and style have been called sultry, flirtatious, and sexually suggestive.
 Swift uses innuendos while describing a "cataclysmic" crush, receiving comparisons to Swift's song "Dress" from her album Reputation (2017).

 Several critics commented on the sound of "I Can See You".
 Mike DeWald from Riff Magazine characterized the song as indie rock, while The Independents Annabel Nugent thought it evokes an "indie-rock mood" that differs from its immediate predecessors.
 Jason Lipshutz of Billboard and Chris Willman of Variety said the track has elements of funk.
-For Pitchfork, Vrinda Jagota wrote that it "sounds more like the inky, lilting trap-pop" from Reputation than the music from Speak Now (Taylor's Version).
+Danica Bryant from Universal Music New Zealand dubbed it a soft rock number, reminiscent of the music by Arctic Monkeys and Fleetwood Mac.
+For Pitchfork, Vrinda Jagota wrote that it sounded more like the "inky, lilting" trap-pop sound of Reputation rather than the overall sound of Speak Now (Taylor's Version).